TECH SUPPLIER Dec 2018 - Technology Assessment - Doc # CA43709818

 "Communications service providers continue to face challenges in adopting the next-generation network technology of network function virtualization," says Lawrence Surtees, study author and vice president of Communications Research at IDC Canada.
 "But the move to software-based virtualized networks has become a competitive necessity and an imperative for future 5G wireless networks.
 Despite the hurdles, Canadian carriers have stepped up to adopt NFV."

-Amdocs Limited, TELUS Corporation, Shaw Communications Inc., Allstream Inc., Videotron Ltd., Nuage Corp, Rogers Communications Inc., Telefonica S.A., Cogeco Communications Inc., AT&T Inc., BCE Inc., Facebook, Inc.
+Amdocs Limited, TELUS Corporation, Shaw Communications Inc., Allstream Inc., Videotron Ltd., Rogers Communications Inc., Telefonica S.A., Cogeco Communications Inc., AT&T Inc., BCE Inc., Nuage Networks, Facebook, Inc.